iCliniq Logo

 I can understand your concern.
 According to your statement, you have recently done to repeat the COVID-19 test and it has become positive.
 You have spent seven to eight days on the hospital quarantine and another 14 days on home quarantine.
 Yesterday's repeat COVID-19 test became positive again.

-American medical researchers have recently explained that COVID-19 virus can stay in an infected person for three months.
-In this time, the COVID-19 infected person may become positive in the retest.
+American medical researchers have recently explained that the COVID-19 virus can stay in an infected person for three months.
+At this time, the COVID-19-infected person may become positive in the retest.
 But the infected person is not able to spread the infection to other people after 14 days.
-So, according to their theories, you can lead your normal lifestyle with performing daily activities.
+So, according to their theories, you can lead a normal lifestyle while performing daily activities.

-Immune response of an individual is different to other person for that reason, some COVID-19 infected persons may become negative within seven to nine days.
-Some other COVID-19 infected persons need 14 days or more, even 28 days.
+The immune response of an individual is different from that of other person for that reason, some COVID-19 infected persons may become negative within seven to nine days.
+Some other COVID-19-infected persons need 14 days or more, even 28 days.

 You can spend another seven days on home quarantine and then do repeat the test.